bluz71/nvim-linefly/README.md

 :zap: Requirements
 ------------------

-_linefly_ requires Neovim 0.8, or later.
+_linefly_ requires Neovim 0.9, or later.

-_linefly_ also requires a **GUI** capable version Neovim with an appropriate `colorscheme` set.
-A GUI client, or Neovim with the `termguicolors` option enabled in a true-color terminal, is required.

 Lastly, please make sure that the `laststatus` option is set to either: `1`, `2` or `3`.